Back To: HUMAN RESOURCES, EMPLOYMENT, & LABOR

 A Little More on What is a Pension Benefit Guaranty Corporation

-Distributed money of PBGC is not collected from general tax incomes, rather the employers pay insurance premium funds following the insured pension plans, the accumulated interest on premiums and the pension plans assets that PBGC takes over.
+Funding from the PBGC is not collected from general income taxes, rather the employers pay insurance premium funds following the insured pension plans, the accumulated interest on premiums, and the pension plans assets that PBGC takes over.

 With effect from 2018, the Pension Benefit Guaranty Corporation makes the insurance policy of retirement incomes for almost twenty-four thousand pre-defined benefit plans that covers almost forty million workers of the United States.
 It covers nearly thirty million workers via the single-employer program.
 It covers an extra ten million workers by the multi-employer program that many unrelated employers pay.
 Within a single industry, the collective bargaining process sets up and maintains the multiemployer program.

 PBGC covers basic benefits such as a pension for employees reaching the age of retirement, benefits of early retirement and annuities for plan participants survivors as well as disability benefits in some cases.